 - For those who want to go on a budget and couldn’t get discounted airfares for the dates they want, they can travel by land, then by boat to Calaguas.

 - There are buses from Manila to Daet.

-- Once in Daet, board a van bound for Paracale; from the latter, head to the fish port to look for boats traveling to Mahabang Buhangin.
+- Once in Daet, board a van bound for Paracale; from there, head to the fish port to look for boats traveling to Mahabang Buhangin.

 Where to Stay

-If you also plan on staying in Daet, here are some of the accommodations according to Agoda users (as of June 2017).
+If your plan includes also staying in Daet aside from camping in Calaguas Island, here are some of the accommodations in Daet according to Agoda users, in no particular order.